TERREMEMBER/znbase/docs/content/v2.0/admin/ysql-dumpall.md

 #### --inserts

 Dump data as `INSERT` statements (rather than `COPY` statements).
-This will make restoration very slow; it is mainly useful for making dumps that can be loaded into non-YugabyteDB databases.
+This will make restoration very slow; it is mainly useful for making dumps that can be loaded into non-ZNbaseDB databases.
 Note that the restore might fail altogether if you have rearranged column order.
 The [`--column-inserts`](#column-inserts-attribute-inserts) option is safer, though even slower.

 #### --load-via-partition-root